 They may startle and fuss, and then you can pick them back up until they calm down.
-Put them down again.
+Then put them down again.

 It may take a few times of up and down, but soon they will conk out.

-***If you are trying this when your baby is older than a few weeks, you may need to try the pick-up and put-down strategy (a highlight of the book Secrets of the Baby Whisperer) over the stretch of a couple days.
+***If you are trying this when your baby is older than a few weeks, you may need to try the pick-up and put-down strategy (a highlight of my favorite sleep book, Secrets of the Baby Whisperer) over the stretch of a couple days.

 5- Pay Attention To Your Baby’s Cues